Lovish0181/Lovish0181/README.md

 Hi there I am Lovish Jindal 👋
+Tech enthusiast, having decent proficiency in Java,Full Stack Web Development,C++,Object Oriented Programming(OOP).
+I am equipped with a right blend of technical and behavioral competencies required in modern digital era with the belief to value creation mindset and coginitive load management capabilities.
+Strong operations Professionals with a Bachelor of Technology focused in Electronics and Computer Engineering from Thapar Institute of Engineering and Technology.

 <!---
 Lovish0181/Lovish0181 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.